-Join Ken & Brad Kolodner for an evening with Furnace Mountain (banjo, guitar, vocals) with Rachel Eddy (fiddle, vocals, guitar, banjo) and bassist Alex Lacquement (bass, banjo) in an intimate backyard concert
+Join Ken & Brad Kolodner for an evening with Richie Stearns (banjo, guitar, vocals) & Rosie Newton (fiddle, vocals) and bassist Alex Lacquement (bass, banjo, fiddle) in an intimate backyard concert

 3806 Fenchurch Rd

 Baltimore MD 21218

 The Stony Run Friends Meeting House 5116 N Charles St. Baltimore, MD 21210

 Join the Kolodner’s for an intimate backyard concert featuring some of the finest old-time musicians around.
 Widely known as one of the top hammered dulcimer players in the U.S. and a fine old-time fiddler, Baltimore’s Ken Kolodner is joined by his son, Brad Kolodner who has rapidly gained national recognition for his driving yet subtle old-time clawhammer banjo playing.
 Joining Ken & Brad will be Alex Lacquement on bass.
 Staples of the national old-time music scene, Richie Stearns & Rosie Newton, are a highly-accomplished old-time duo from Ithaca, NY.

 Richie Stearns and Rosie Newton are a dynamic duo performing music rooted in the Americana tradition.
 Over the past four years they have collaborated in various projects and formed the duo after hours of jamming in Stearns' kitchen, experimenting with traditional and original songs.
 Stearns is a legendary banjo player and singer, and has led bands including the Horse Flies, and Donna the Buffalo.
 He has also played with countless others, and tours with Natalie Merchant.
 He is steeped in the traditions of American old-time music, Appalachian folk, blues, African, rock, and country music.